Alastair Little: Career

 Little graduated in 1972 and planned to become a film editor; to break in to the industry he got a job as a messenger for a film studio in Soho.
 He supplemented his earnings as a waiter at Small's, a Knightsbridge cafe.
-His income from waiting table so far outstripped those as a messenger that he quit the messenger job to wait table full time, and he eventually became assistant manager at Small's.
+His income from waiting at tables so far outstripped those as a messenger that he quit the messenger job to become a full-time waiter, and he eventually became assistant manager at Small's.
 According to Little, he watched the cooks and felt "envious"; at home he "worked [his] way through Robert Carrier's [Great] Dishes of the World".

 In 1976, he was working at the Old Compton Wine Bar.
 When the chef quit, Little asked for the job.
 Out of necessity due to his inexperience professionally, he kept the menu simple.
 He recalls checking what was in the refrigerator each morning, then going shopping at the small produce markets and butchers in Soho.
 He moved to a restaurant in Wrentham, Suffolk, for two years, and then to one in Putney, and in 1981 he started at L'Escargot in Soho.
 He moved to 192 (Kensington Park Road), where he created simple menus that changed daily, a service model "unheard of back then", according to Sheila Dillon.
 He began studying Italian cuisine by reading Marcella Hazan's Classic Italian Cookbook.
 While at 192 he met Kirsten Pedersen and Mercedes Andre-Vega, who were waiting table there.
 The three of them opened the restaurant Alastair Little in Frith Street, Soho in October 1985.
 According to The Independent it was one of the first eponymous restaurants in Britain.

 Soho's service model broke with multiple then-common dining norms.
 Little dispensed with cover charges and 'extras' for service and vegetables.
 The menu, which was restricted to soup, salad, fresh fish and meat, plus puddings, was changed twice a day, according to the availability of supplies.
 There were no tablecloths, the napkins were paper, and the kitchen could be seen from the dining room.
 Drew Smith of the Good Food Guide described it as "the finest cafe in the country".

 Reviews were favourable.
 "Alastair gets more publicity than Princess Diana" said his fellow restaurateur Simon Slater.

 In 1995, the partners opened a second restaurant, also named Alastair Little, off Ladbroke Grove in West London.
 The Timess restaurant critic Jonathan Meades described it as feeling "altogether right".

 By 2002, Little had left the partnership, losing the right to use his name on another business.
 Little started a deli in Notting Hill, West London, called Tavola.

 In 2017, Little moved to Sydney with his wife Sharon and opened a pop up restaurant "Little Bistro" inside the CBD Hotel, owned by the Merivale Group.
 He was the co-owner of restaurant Et Al in Potts Point, in the north of the Kings Cross area of Sydney.

 In 2019, he started a home delivery service in London based on the dishes he had created for Tavola called 'ByAlastairLittle'.